Last Updated on November 7, 2021 by Christine Kaaloa

 You mean, I need a visa?!
 If you want to work legally in another country and in a traditional “job”, you’ll need a work visa and the only way to get one is to have a company in that country hire and sponsor you.
 A foreign company will only hire you to perform a skill that a national can’t do.
 That leaves a lot of us to be English teachers or to hold jobs based on the skill of being a native English speaker.

-#3.
-Teach English Overseas
+6. English Teacher Overseas

 Teaching ESL is how many travelers get to live and work overseas.
 Often, requirements scatter across the board and are dependent upon country.
 However, the main requirement is that you have to be a native English speaker or otherwise, born in a country, where English is the first language, (over 58 countries meet this requirement!).
 Some require a TEFL certification or a teaching degree; others, not.
 Teaching is a full-time job, and the salary will afford rent and a basic lifestyle.
 Depending on the cost of living in the country you’re at, if you’re thrifty you can save.